LesleyLai/digital-garden/content/index.md

 ---
 created: 2024-09-16
-modified: 2024-09-17
+modified: 2024-09-23
 publish: true
 title: Home
 ---
 Hi there!
 I’m Lesley Lai, and this is my little corner of the web where I share my notes that I accumulated since 2023, mostly focused on math and programming.
 I also post a few informal articles sharing my personal opinions here.

-Most notes and articles here are not final or polished; they’re evolving, incomplete, and always open to revision.
+Most of the notes and articles here are incomplete and unpolished, reflecting my limited understanding.
+I usually don’t proofread them, and if you come across any errors, feel free to leave a comment on that page.

 I keep a [[./Concepts/Quartz customization log|customization log]] for this site.